linuxbox-cz/pgdist/README.md

 ### Compare projects [▲](#content)

-Let's say you've installed some version of your project to your servers.
-Now you made a lot of changes in your project and you want to see the diffrence.
+Let´s say you´ve installed some version of your project to your servers.
+Now you made a lot of changes in your project and you want to see the difference.

-If you've added some `data.sql` to your project and want to compare them:
+If you´ve added some `data.sql` to your project and want to compare them:

 ```
 pgdist data-add some_table table_column_1 table_column_2
 ```

-**ARGS - required**:
+**args - required**:

 - `table` - table you want to add to comparison

-**ARGS - optional**:
+**args - optional**:

 - `column` - *multiple* - columns you want to add to comparsion